zobayer098/hackathon2025/README.md

 4. Duplicate `src/.env.sample` and name to `.env`.

 5. Fill in the environment variables in `.env`.

-6. Run the local server:
+6. (Optional) If you have change in `gunicorn.conf.py`, execute:
     ```shell
+    python gunicorn.conf.py
+    ```

+7. Run the local server:

+    ```shell
     python -m uvicorn "api.main:create_app" --factory --reload
     ```

-7. Click 'http://127.0.0.1:8000' in the terminal, which should open a new tab in the browser.
+8. Click 'http://127.0.0.1:8000' in the terminal, which should open a new tab in the browser.

-8. Enter your message in the box.
+9. Enter your message in the box.
 </details>

 ### Deploying Steps